HellYard/Cell/language/documentation/Tags/Tags.md

-Tag Types
+Tags
 ===============
+Tags denote that Cell should parse a section of a template file.
 Part of Cell's functionality comes from the use of various tag types.
 The use of multiple tag types enables us to keep the syntax as minimal and clean as possible.

 Navigation
 ---------------